 3/4 cup fresh cilantro leaves

 In a large bowl, combine sour cream replacement and lime juice; season with salt and pepper.
 Transfer half the mixture to another container; set aside for serving.
-Toss cabbage, scallions, and minced jalapeno with remaining sour-cream replacement mixture.
+Toss cabbage, scallions, and half of minced jalapeno with remaining sour-cream replacement mixture.
 Season again with salt and pepper.

 In a large nonstick skillet, heat oil and remaining jalapeno half over medium-high heat; swirl to coat bottom of pan.
 Season fish on both sides with salt and pepper.
 In two batches (starting with larger pieces), cook fish until golden brown on all sides, 5 to 6 minutes.
 Discard jalapeno.